Best Biking Trails Near Gaylord, Michigan

 Length: 18 miles

 Riding around Otsego Lake is always fun!
 You can park at either the Otsego Lake State Park or Otsego County Park.
-This very enjoyable circular route winds around the largest lake in the County, Otsego Lake.
-It is scenic and hilly in places, with plenty of views of the lake.
+This very enjoyable circular route winds around the largest lake in our county, is scenic and hilly in places, and has countless views of the lake.
 You will have plenty of chances to stop on this route, which is about 18 miles long.
 If starting at the State Park, head south on Old 27 to Mancelona Road.
 You will then turn on West Otsego Lake Drive, heading north on a fairly newly paved road with nice wide shoulders.
 It is a bit hilly on this side, where you will also pass Beaver Creek Resort.
 Follow the large curve, which brings you to Old 27 South.
 From here, a right turn takes you back to your starting point.
 Riders will also appreciate the option of taking the North Central State Trail extension running along the east side of Otsego Lake now.

 Time: Approximately half-day.